techidaily/site-games-able/source/_posts/breaking-down-the-cost-of-switch-online-service.md

  If you're only interested in one of the DLC packs, it makes more sense to pay $20 or $25 to own that expansion forever, instead of being locked into paying $50 per year to access it.

- Similarly, if you're primarily looking for the Sega Genesis games, you can get more retro titles without a subscription by buying[Sega Genesis Classics](https://www.nintendo.com/games/detail/sega-genesis-classics-switch/) for $30 on the eShop.
+ Similarly, if you're primarily looking for the Sega Genesis games, you can get more retro titles without a subscription by buying [Sega Genesis Classics](https://www.nintendo.com/games/detail/sega-genesis-classics-switch/) for $30 on the eShop.
 This doesn't include every game that Switch Online does, but has far more games overall.
 This compilation also packs in the same convenience features as Switch Online, like rewinding and online multiplayer.
 It also goes on sale sometimes, offering more value if you're willing to wait for a price drop.

 ### If You Primarily Want N64 Games or GBA Games